Stay up to date with events, news, and opportunities by signing up for the Ministry of Caring's quarterly newsletter.

 House of Joseph Transitional Residence provides homeless persons with transitional housing for up to two years following a stay in House of Joseph I or Hope House I Emergency Shelter.
 Supported with ongoing case management, residents continue working on the root causes of homelessness to regain self-sufficiency.
 To achieve program objectives of employment retention and independent living, they have access to services in job search/training and have an opportunity to acquire life management skills.

 Maria Lorenza Longo House is a long-term residence for single women who need ongoing support to prevent them from returning to homelessness.
-Most residents come to Maria Lorenza Longo House to work toward greater self-sufficiency after a successful stay at a transitional program and at Mary Mother of Hope House I, an emergency shelter for single women.
+Most residents come to Maria Lorenza Longo House to work toward greater self-sufficiency after a successful stay at a holistic program and at Mary Mother of Hope House I, an emergency shelter for single women.

 Each woman works toward acquiring the skills and stability necessary to maintain a permanent residence.
 She continues to learn to manage a personal budget, build savings and repair credit ratings.
 She follows an individualized case management plan that stresses the building of life management skills and the stability needed to achieve greater self-sufficiency.
 The ultimate goal of residents is to acquire permanent, safe and affordable housing.

-From its two locations, St. Francis Transitional Residence provides families with a private unit for up to two years.
+From its two locations, St. Francis Holistic Housing provides families with a private unit for up to two years.
 During this time, they work with a case manager to address the root causes of homelessness, learn life management skills and find the resources to move on to independent living.
 Case managers can connect them with services such as job search/training, affordable child care, medical and dental care and counseling.

 Nazareth House fills a need beyond that of emergency shelters by giving families the time and support they need to address complex challenges that include finding employment, building life management skills and pursuing long-range goals.
 With the assistance of a case manager, families can prepare for a future of independent living.